waikato-llm/llm-dataset-converter/plugins/from-xtuner.md

   -I [INPUT_LIST [INPUT_LIST ...]], --input_list [INPUT_LIST [INPUT_LIST ...]]
-                        Path to the text file(s) listing the data files to use (default: None) --att_instruction ATT
+                        Path to the text file(s) listing the data files to use (default: None)
+  --att_system ATT      The attribute with the system instructions (default:
+                        None)
-                        The attribute with the instructions (default: None) --att_input ATT       The attribute with the inputs (default: None) --att_output ATT      The attribute with the outputs (default: None) --encoding ENC        The encoding to force instead of auto-detecting it,
+  --att_input ATT       The attribute with the inputs (default: None) --att_output ATT      The attribute with the outputs (default: None) --encoding ENC        The encoding to force instead of auto-detecting it,